tirdod/NBA-Draft-Pick-Value/README.md

 reflects that players who don’t play at all aren’t helping their teams.

-To grade each player, I took the sum of each player’s VORP for each season they played under their rookie contract (four years for first round picks and three years for second round picks).
-Using the sum, as opposed to the average, puts greater weight on players that played stayed in the league for more seasons than those who didn’t pan out.
+To grade each player, I took the sum of each player’s VORP for each season they played under their "assumed" rookie contract.
+For first round picks, I used a player's first four seasons.
+For second round picks, I used a player's first three seasons.
+Using the VORP sum, as opposed to the average, puts greater weight on players that played in the NBA for more seasons.

 To account for random variation, I smoothed the pick values.
 Additionally, the pick values were normalized, setting the value of the